 ▲ Saturday Sharing is a series of free, once-a-month, one hour conversations on topics of interest to church musicians and others.
 Saturdays at 12 pm ET / 9 am PT on Zoom.
 Watch for upcoming topics.

 View our previously recorded conversations:

 Royalties for Spirituals: Where Are We Now? - February 2024

 Find more about us on Facebook and Youtube.

 UCCMA Conference Gallery

-If you like what you see, you are welcome to join us with a free 90-day trial membership, which will give you access to past issues of the journal, the bimonthly newsletter, the membership directory, discounts on our national conferences (next one in 2024) and a dedicated board of directors working for you.
+If you like what you see, you are welcome to join us with a free 90-day trial membership, which will give you access to past and current issues of the journal, the bimonthly newsletter, the membership directory, discounts on our national conferences (next one in 2024) and a dedicated board of directors working for you.

 Check us out!
 Sign up for three months of UCCMA resources.
 Take a look at our online journal, peruse the job listings, check out our current and past events, receive our newsletter.
 If you like us, you can renew as a full member.
 This is a one-time offer for individuals.

 Rev. Dr. Peter Stickney's monthly insights come from his home in rural Maine.
 Keep up with his commentary on his Epiphanies blog page or just click on Epiphanies in the main menu.
 UCCMA members are welcome to respond with comments by logging in.